 More Nimble Production Defect Recovery

 35 - 65%

 Time saved by delivering the right features first

 - Missed release dates

-- Poor alignment between delivery organization and business partners
+- Poor alignment between delivery organizations and business partners

 - Budget overruns